 Weekly video tarot lessons on card meanings, advanced spread techniques, tarot manifestation, and our exclusive private study groups

 ADVANCED METAPHYSICAL LESSONS WITHOUT THE USUAL NEW AGE BULLSHIT

 “There is nothing the hand of man can create that the hand of God cannot destroy.”
 This is a simple “ego-check” for all who aspire to power, most notably the domination of humanity to the point of challenging the gods themselves.

-Traditional reversed meaning: Many traditionalists still see this as a “bad” card.
+Many traditionalists still see the Tower Card as a “bad” card.
 We have found in our experience that this card indicates a time of rebuilding.
 Obviously, rebuilding can only come after a period of disruption and chaos, and that is an awful lot of stone to move, so this does not indicate an “easy,” or overly “joyous” time, but it does indicate second chances, and time to learn from one’s mistakes.